ahmed200346/n8nWorkflows/README.md

 # n8nWorkflows

-Bienvenue dans le dépôt **n8nWorkflows**, une bibliothèque modulaire de projets automatisés conçus avec [n8n](https://n8n.io), orchestrés et documentés pour une intégration rapide.
+Welcome to the **n8nWorkflows** repository — a modular library of automated projects built with [n8n](https://n8n.io), orchestrated and documented for quick integration.

-## 🎯 Objectif du dépôt
+## 🎯 Repository Purpose

-Ce dépôt sert de point central pour regrouper et documenter des workflows créés dans l'environnement n8n (via Docker).
-Chaque projet dans la branche `Workflow` inclut :
+This repository serves as a central hub for collecting and documenting workflows created in the n8n environment (via Docker).
+Each project in the `Workflows` branch includes:

-- Des fichiers `.json` pour importer les workflows dans n8n
+- `.json` files to import workflows into n8n
-- Des guides PDF détaillant la configuration et les processus utilisés
+- PDF guides detailing configuration and workflow processes
-- Un dossier `resources/` avec les fichiers nécessaires à l'exécution
+- A `resources/` folder containing all necessary execution files

-## 🌿 Branchement `Workflows`
+## 🌿 `Workflows` Branch

-La branche [`Workflows`](https://github.com/ahmed200346/n8nWorkflows/tree/Workflows) contient les différents projets n8n, chacun dans son propre dossier (ex: `Graph Rag Agent`), prêt à être utilisé et testé.
+The [`Workflows`](https://github.com/ahmed200346/n8nWorkflows/tree/Workflows) branch contains various n8n projects, each in its own folder (e.g., `Graph Rag Agent`), ready to be used and tested.

 ---

-## 📦 Contenu du dépôt
+## 📦 Repository Contents

-- `README.md` *(ce fichier)*
+- `README.md` *(this file)*
-- Branche `Workflow` : projets n8n individuels
+- `Workflows` branch: individual n8n projects
-- Documentation PDF pour chaque projet
+- PDF documentation for each project
-- Docker est requis pour utiliser les workflows localement
+- Docker is required to run the workflows locally